-- 1. Receive and consider the consolidated financial statements of the Corporation for the seven-month fiscal year ended December 31, 2011 and the auditors' report thereon; - 2.
+- 1. Receive and consider the consolidated financial statements of the Corporation for the fiscal year ended December 31, 2012 and the auditors' report thereon; - 2.
 Elect directors; - 3.
 Appoint auditors and authorize the directors to fix their remuneration; and - 4.
 Transact such other business as may properly be brought before the Meeting.

 If you are unable to attend the Meeting in person, please date, sign and return the enclosed form of proxy.
-Proxies to be used at the Meeting must be deposited with Computershare Investor Services Inc. (Attention: Proxy Department), 100 University Avenue, 9th Floor, Toronto, Ontario M5J 2Y1 prior to 5:00 p.m. on May 15, 2012 or with the Secretary of the Corporation before the commencement of the Meeting or at any adjournment thereof.
+Proxies to be used at the Meeting must be deposited with Computershare Investor Services Inc. (Attention: Proxy Department), 100 University Avenue, 9th Floor, Toronto, Ontario M5J 2Y1 prior to 5:00 p.m. on June 25, 2013 or with the Secretary of the Corporation before the commencement of the Meeting or at any adjournment thereof.

-DATED at Montreal, Québec April 16, 2012
+DATED at Montreal, Québec May 23, 2013